-[6] In their representations, the appellant raised the doctrine of promissory estoppel, claiming that is applies to a subset of the records.
+[6] In their representations, the appellant raised the doctrine of promissory estoppel, claiming that it applies to a subset of the records.
 I address this as a preliminary issue, below.
+The appellant also clarified that their access request with respect to the videos is for the actual video footage itself and not for any additional records that might have been generated as a direct result of the videos.

 [7] As stated above, the access request was for all of the appellant's "personal information" and all records relating to their employment at the university.
 On my review of the records, I note that some of the records contain information solely about the employment of individuals other than the appellant.
-As a result, based on the wording of the appellant's access request, which was for records relating to them, I have determined that certain records are outside the scope of the request, and I have removed them from the scope of the appeal.2
+As a result, based on the wording of the appellant's access request, which was for records relating to them, I have determined that certain records are outside the scope of the request, and I have removed them from the scope of the appeal.